 I’m not gluten free myself, but I have heard a lot of good things about alternative flours and wanted to try them out in my baking.
 I decided to make these Cola Cupcakes as cola bottles were my absolute favourite sweet growing up, and I still enjoy them now!
 I am experienced in using regular wheat flour to make some delicious treats, however wheat is difficult for some people’s bodies to process.
 So I decided to try the alternative flours out and see how it worked…

 Recently my local Tesco have started selling coconut and almond flours.
 Coconut flour is high in fibre which will make you feel fuller for longer, it also contains iron and vitamin C. Almond flour is rich in vitamin E and has a high protein content.
 Both are of course naturally gluten free.
 I combined them in this recipe as it is usually best to blend alternative flours together to get the best results.

 I started by whisking together eggs, sour cream, cola flavouring, soy milk, and caster sugar for about a minute until it frothed.

 Next, I sieved together coconut flour and almond flour, along with baking powder and bicarbonate of soda.

 I added the flour to the wet mixture until it formed a batter.
 It wasn’t as smooth as a regular flour batter.
 I put it into cupcake cases.
 This mixture made 18 large cupcakes.

-I baked them on 160C/325F/Gas Mark 3 for about 25 minutes.
+I baked them for 25 minutes.
 It’s a bit more difficult to tell when they are done because they don’t spring back when you press them because of the lack of gluten.
 They also came out a lot paler than wheat flour cakes.
 I used a very thin skewer to test they were baked in the middle.

 I iced the cupcakes with cola icing which was a mixture of butter, icing sugar and cola flavouring.
 And I topped them with a fizzy cola bottle sweet.
 For extra fizz, you could sprinkle some popping candy over the icing too!